 - A snapshot of tuition and fees is on the School of Public Health website.

 - For more detailed information, see the Current Tuition & Fees Dashboards (Graduate Tuition & Fees).
-Select for the Graduate Program field "SPH Masters (excl MPH)" for MS degree or "Master of Public Health" for MPH degree.
+Select for the Graduate Program field "SPH Masters (excl MPH)."

 MS Capstone students: